Patterns

 System rule

-If a feature has repeated structure or repeated state logic, it should become a Pattern.
+If a feature repeats structure, state handling, monetization rules, or interaction behavior, it should become a Pattern.

 Available patternsLink to section